Thank you for reading our post, please rate this article at the end.

 - DLC coating improves resistance to corrosion

-Regarding the best pocket knife on this list, we must hand it to the Kershaw Blur since it is so versatile and much more affordable than you would expect from such a quality model.
+Regarding the best pocket knife on this list, we must hand it to the Kershaw Blur, which is so versatile and much more affordable than you would expect from a model of this quality.
 Let’s look at some features that make this knife stand out.

 First, let’s start with the handle made of anodized aluminum.
 This helps keep the knife much lighter than many other models.
-Of course, there is also a substance set into the grip to help keep the knife in your hands, and it is trac-tec, which will even provide grip in wet conditions.
+Of course, there is also a substance embedded in the grip to help keep the knife in your hands, and it is trac-tec, which provides grip even in wet conditions.

 This blade is also serious about safety.
 Its liner lock is set into the grip, which is much more secure than the mechanisms used in other blades.